zaheenadeep/zaheenadeep.github.io/content/post/2025-11-17-a-practical-introduction-to-containers-with-docker/index.en.md

 This dependence on the host kernel makes containers blazing fast to deploy and remove, especially compared to virtual machines.

-A popular way to run containers is using a program called Docker Engine.
+One way to run containers is with program called Docker Engine.
 Docker is used by developers to deploy their own web apps.
-Homelab hobbyists use Docker to deploy existing applications like Pi-Hole and Jellyfin.
+Homelab hobbyists use Docker to deploy popular web apps like [Pi-Hole](https://pi-hole.net/) and [Jellyfin](https://jellyfin.org/).

 For a truly practical understanding of containers, you will need to install Docker to follow the rest of the article:
 - [Install Docker Engine on Linux](https://docs.docker.com/engine/install)